H. W. G. Wijeyekoon: Ceylon Army

 With the formation of the Ceylon Army in 1949, Lt.
 Col. Wijeyekoon joined the regular army in June 1950.
 He became the first commanding officer of the 1st Battalion, Ceylon Infantry Regiment which shortly became the 1st Battalion, Ceylon Light Infantry, serving from June 1950 to December 1953.
 During this time he started the tradition of toasting the motherland or the queen with Arrack.
 In January 1954 he took up the post of Chief of Staff of the Ceylon Army, concurrently commanding Operations Monty On 9 February 1955 he was promoted to the rank of Colonel and was acting army commander till 1 January 1956.
 On 17 February 1956, he was appointed as the first commandant, Ceylon Volunteer Force serving till 14 November 1959.
 During which time he served as acting army commander on four occasions.

 On 14 November 1959, he was promoted to the rank of brigadier and then major general on 1 January 1960 taking over as commander of the Ceylon Army.
 During his service, he introduced Sinhalese for parade ground commands and formed the Army Hewisi Band of oriental music.
 He retired from the army in 1963 following the 1962 attempt coup d'état of which he was not a part.

 Diplomatic career

-After his retirement, he was appointed as High Commissioner of Ceylon to Pakistan, with concurrent accreditation to Iran.
+After his retirement, he was appointed High Commissioner of Ceylon to Pakistan, with concurrent accreditation to Iran.
 Thereafter he was made Ceylon's ambassador to Italy with concurrent accreditation to Greece.